 Four longhouses are just east of the Great Ceremonial House–in order of their nearness to it, they are Rarotonga, Niue, Samoa, and Hawaii.
 All these longhouses border the Oasis pool.

 Samoa and Niue are between the two pools–the volcano-themed Nanea Volcano pool, and the smaller Oasis pool.
 As a result, these buildings can be noisy, but are the favorites of many families.

 The three easternmost longhouses–closest to the TTC–are Tokelau, Moorea (formerly Tahiti), and Pago Pago (formerly Rapa Nui).
 These longhouses, the most recently constructed, have all been converted to DVC Studios.

 The final area at the Polynesian is the DVC Bungalows in the Bora Bora area on the Seven Seas Lagoon.
 The Bungalows, which you can’t afford, come in “Ferry Noise” and “Boat Noise” options.

 For more on the longhouses, see this.

-The DVC conversion has taken away what used to be the best longhouses at the Polynesian (although you can stay in one of the studios in the longhouse even if you aren’t a DVC member.
+The DVC conversion has taken away what used to be the best longhouses at the Polynesian (although you can stay in one of the studios in these longhouses even if you aren’t a DVC member.
 A photo tour of such a studio is here.)

-Of what’s left, Raratonga would be the recommended longhouse as it is convenient to everything, and Niue and Samoa next.
+Of what’s left, Rarotonga would be the recommended longhouse as it is convenient to everything, and Samoa next.

 This review continues here.